 10. Your idol is what you want to protect, to the point that you are willing to sin against God.
 If you think of the 10 commandments, usually we don’t break any of the 10 commandments without first breaking the 1st commandment.
 We sin in daily life in order to protect our idols.
 What makes us lie or steal or disobey authority for?
 For whatever idol we are trying to keep a hold on.
 If our idol is power through our job, what might we be willing to do, how might we sin in order to keep our power and our job?

 11. Idolatry makes us deserving of God’s wrath and punishment.
-In the same passage, Romans 1, Paul says – 18 The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness.
+In the same passage, Romans 1, Paul says – “18 The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness.”
 Idolatry makes us guilty before God and deserving of his wrath.
 We deserve both death and hell.
 But thankfully we can be 100% fully forgiven for all our sin through Jesus Christ.
 God himself took the punishment for us.
 God himself experienced his own wrath against our sin.
 But even as Christians who are forgiven we should still strongly resist idolatry.
 If we are truly born again, we will be people who no longer want to give in to idolatry.
 We know idolatry is not good for us.
 We know idolatry doesn’t please God and we should want to live for him out of gratitude for his forgiveness.
 And we we know we can find more joy and fulfillment in God than in idols.

-11. Idolatry makes us deserving of God’s wrath.
 We deserve God’s wrath for our sin of crossdressing.
 I’m not singling out crossdressing.
 If we have made an idol out of spouse or family or comfort or money or anything else, that also makes us deserving of God’s wrath.
 All of us have sinned in so many ways, and all of us have been idolatrous in so many ways.
 We all deserve hell.
-But our wonderful merciful God took the punishment we deserve and has offered us complete forgiveness if we trust in Jesus.
+But our wonderful merciful God, in the person of Jesus, took the punishment we deserve.
+If we trust in Jesus, we have complete forgiveness.
 For those of us who have made an idol out of crossdressing, forgiveness in Jesus is offered freely.

 How can we get rid of an idol in our lives?
 How do we fight against it?
 The only way to get rid of an idol in our hearts is to replace it with something else.
 We need to replace any idolatrous desires with the desire for God.
 Only the good news about God and who he is, the good news about Jesus and his salvation can replace our idols.
 We need the Holy Spirit and God’s love to replace the hole in our hearts that we are trying to fill with other things.
 We need to give up looking for treasures on earth, and realize that God is our true treasure.

 We need to stop looking for our needs and our happiness to be met in idols.
 We have to investigate and figure out what needs and feelings we are trying to meet through crossdressing and realize how God truly provides for those needs and desires we crave.
 We must have an all consuming passion for Jesus and find our joy, happiness, and needs met in him.
 Once Jesus becomes the treasure of our life, crossdressing and all other idols will start to become like rubbish.
-Philippians 3:88 What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.
+Philippians 3:8 – 8 What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.
 I consider them rubbish, that I may gain Christ.